James Cook: Conflict and cooperation

-These Māori warriors in a war canoe, with Gable End Foreland in the background, were drawn by the artist of the first expedition.
+These Māori warriors in a war canoe, with Gable End Foreland in the background, were drawn by Sydney Parkinson, the artist of the first expedition.

 In his three Pacific voyages, Cook encountered numerous indigenous peoples, many with little or no previous contact with Europeans.
 Cook's instructions from the Admiralty required him to cultivate friendships with indigenous peoples, treat them with civility, trade with them for provisions, and to report on the natural products of their lands and the "genius, temper, disposition and number" of the people.
-Before the first voyage the Royal Society advised Cook that he should avoid violence against indigenous people, use lethal force only as a last resort, and – after tempers had calmed – explain to them that the British considered them the "Lords of the Country".
+Before the first voyage, the Royal Society advised Cook that he should avoid violence against indigenous people, use lethal force only as a last resort, and – after tempers had calmed – explain to them that the British considered them the "Lords of the Country".

 Upon initial contact with an indigenous people, Cook usually sought to establish amicable relations by engaging in local friendship rituals such as gift-giving, exchanging names, presenting green boughs, or hongi (rubbing noses).
 He also relied on his Polynesian ship guests – Tupaia, Hitihiti, and Mai – to act as interpreters, advisers, and cultural intermediaries.

 The anthropologist Nicholas Thomas argues that despite Cook's peaceful intentions, violence was sometimes inevitable when indigenous people resisted contact by the British.
 Following a violent encounter in 1774, Cook wrote, "we attempt to land in a peaceable manner, if this succeeds it's well, if not we land nevertheless and maintain the footing we thus got by the Superiority of our fire arms, in what other light can they than at first look upon us but as invaders of their Country".

 When conflict was likely, Cook implemented measures to minimise harm, such as instructing his crew to first fire warning shots, and to load their firearms with small shot, which was generally non-lethal.
 When Cook was not present, his crew sometimes disobeyed his orders and changed their weapons to use more fatal musket balls.